fusion-energy/neutronics-workshop/README.md

  - Try editing the ```3_example_material_plot.py``` script so that other candidate breeder materials are added to the plot.

-**Learning Outcomes**
+**Learning Outcomes Task 1**

-**Overall, Task 1 has shown how OpenMC can be used to plot cross-sectional data for a variety of fusion-relevant interactions, e.g. (n,2n), (n,Xt).
-This can be done for specific isotopes, elements and full materials.
-You should now know that reaction probabilities vary for each isotope depending on the energy of the neutron.
-Beryllium 9 has the lowest threshold energy for neutron multiplication reactions.
-Lithium  **
+- How OpenMC can be used to plot cross-sectional data for a variety of fusion-relevant interactions, e.g. (n,2n), (n,Xt).
+- Cross sections can be plotted for specific isotopes, elements and full materials.
+- Reaction probabilities vary for each isotope depending on the energy of the neutron.
+- Beryllium 9 has the lowest threshold energy for neutron multiplication reactions.
+- Lithium 6 has the highest probability of producing tritium at low neutron energies **

 &ensp;
 ## --------------------------------------------------------------------------------------------------------------